Asif-Zaman-Suvo/Smartphone-Management-Frontend/README.md

 - JWT Decode
 - react-hook-form
 - sooner
-- Netlify for deploy the project
+- Vercel for deploy the project

 ## Installation and Setup